middleton2020/JsonTools/README.md

 `// We have several strings, so sort them first by name.
 Unfortunately there are 2 properties called "name", one in the top level JSON, and one within the Items objects.
 We can use the 'path' of the node to differentiate between these.`

-`public static object ClassSetString(string inpName, string inpValue, object inpObject, string inpPath)`
+`public static object SetString(string inpName, string inpValue, object inpObject, string inpPath)`

 `{`